Basics of Alimony in Arizona

-- Standard of living during the marriage: Becoming accustomed to a certain way of living, only to have your life do a complete 180 degree turn after finalization of divorce, can be a shellshock.
-This aims to make the transition slightly easier.
+- Standard of living during the marriage: Becoming accustomed to a certain way of living, only to have your life do a complete 180-degree turn after finalization of the divorce, can be a Shellshock.
+This aims to make the transition slightly easier

-- Ability of the petitioned spouse to support themselves as well as the spouse seeking alimony: Separation and divorce leads to two lives being lived rather than one, which will strain finances.
-If the spouse who is being targeted for alimony cannot make ends meet for both parties, alimony may not be the best decision.
+- The ability of the petitioned spouse to support themselves as well as the spouse seeking alimony: Separation and divorce lead to two lives being lived rather than one, which will strain finances.
+If the spouse who is being targeted for maintenance cannot make ends meet for both parties, alimony may not be the best decision

-- Potential for both spouses to contribute to their children’s education later on: If the spouses are parents, the future of their children and potential for higher education is taken into account.
+- The potential for both spouses to contribute to their children’s education later on: If the spouses are parents, the future of their children and potential for higher education is taken into account

 While this is not an exhaustive list, it gives those seeking alimony some perspective.
-Lifestyle and long-term well-being are highly involved in the alimony process.
-The longer and more intensive a marriage, the more influence it will have on earning potential and marketable skills.
-This means that alimony will be a longer and more intensive affair the longer the marriage lasted, in most cases.
+Lifestyle and long-term well-being are highly involved in the maintenance process.
+The longer a marriage, the more influence it will have on earning potential and marketable skills.
+This means that alimony will be a longer the longer the marriage lasted, in most cases.

 Calculating Alimony Costs

 When a court grants alimony to a spouse, the calculation of what the reward will be is a complicated matter.
 While there is no perfect formula or accepted way to do it, this calculation is a mixture of mathematics and common sense.
-The length of the marriage is obviously a large part that will factor into the amount, as longer marriages mean the spouse asking for alimony may have an outdated set of skills or is a stay at home parent, meaning their job prospects are limited due to having been out of the workforce for a while.
+The length of the marriage is, of course, a large part that will factor into the amount, as longer marriages mean the spouse asking for alimony may have an outdated set of skills or is a stay at home parent.
+This means their job prospects are limited due to having been out of the workforce for a while.

 There is a mathematical formula that is often used to give a quick look at what spousal maintenance payments might look like and how long the duration of this award will be.
 Used as a guideline rather than a hard and fast fact, this calculation can help make your outlook a little clearer.

 - Calculating the amount of the payment: take the difference between monthly incomes of each spouse.
 Then, take the length of marriage times one and a half.
-This end number will be multiplied by the difference in monthly incomes, giving you a rough estimate of how much alimony payments will be.
+This end number will be multiplied by the difference in monthly earnings, giving you a rough estimate of how much alimony payments will be

-- For the duration of the spousal support payments: Taking the duration of the marriage, multiply that number by anywhere from 0.3 to 0.5.
+- For the duration of the spousal support payments: Taking the length of the marriage, multiply that number by anywhere from 0.3 to 0.5.
 This decimal will be closer to 0.5 the longer the marriage was.
-The end number will be a rough estimate for how long alimony will be paid.
+The end number will be a rough estimate for how long alimony will be paid